abdallah-al-khaled/ExchangeXpert/README.md

 ### Efficient AI Deployment: Unleashing the Potential with AWS Integration:

 - This project leverages AWS deployment strategies to seamlessly integrate and deploy natural language processing models.
-With a focus on scalability, reliability, and performance, we ensure that AI applications powered by these models deliver robust and responsive solutions for diverse use cases.
+The backend server runs on an EC2 instance.

 <br><br>